First-party device IDs in Web SDK

 Once an FPID cookie is set, its value can be fetched and sent to Adobe as event data is collected.
 Collected FPIDs are used as seeds to generate ECIDs, which continue to be the primary identifiers in Adobe Experience Cloud applications.

-To send an FPID for a website visitor to the Platform Edge Network, you must include the FPID in the identityMap for that visitor.
-See the section later in this document on using FPIDs in identityMap for more information.
+To send an FPID for a website visitor to the Edge Network, you must include the FPID in the identityMap for that visitor.
+See the section further down in this document on using FPIDs in identityMap for more information.

 Generation of a UUID will almost always result in a unique, random ID, with the probability of a collision occurring being negligible.
 UUIDv4 cannot be seeded using IP addresses or any other personal identifiable information (PII).
 UUIDs are ubiquitous and libraries can be found for virtually every programming language to generate them.

-You can specify a cookie name in the Datastreams UI, where the FPID can reside, rather than having to read the cookie value and include the FPID in the Identity map.
+You can specify a cookie name in the Datastreams user interface, where the FPID can reside, rather than having to read the cookie value and include the FPID in the identity map.

 IMPORTANT